Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ![WCET_estimation](assets/WCET_estimation.png)

-We need a way to approximate the WCET as accurately as possbile since we cannot explore esaustively the input space (jumps, branches, FP operation depend on operands) and machine state (cache, pipelines, peripheral statuses, DMA, multicore, concurrent tasks, ...).
+We need a way to approximate the WCET as accurately as possible since we cannot explore exhaustively the input space (jumps, branches, FP operation depend on operands) and machine state (cache, pipelines, peripheral statuses, DMA, multicore, concurrent tasks, ...).
-Possible intereferences in estimating the WCET:
+Possible interferences in estimating the WCET:
 - intra-task, self inflicted by the task itself, e.g. evicting a cache line that is later needed
 - intra-core, another concurrent task running on the same core e.g. evitcs a shared cache line
 - inter-core, tasks running on other cores e.g. occupation of shared bus

-Computing a safe and tight WCET when taking into account the task interference is hard expecially with multicore and multilevel caches are present.
+Computing a safe and tight WCET when taking into account the task interference is hard, especially with multicore and multilevel caches.

-Other sources of intereference can come from the hw itself:
+Other sources of interference can come from the hw itself:
 - memory controller: variability in latency for memory operations
 - NoC traffic: routing algorithms can not always guarantee latencies
 - access to front side bus